ux3d/3DGlobalUnitySDK/README.md

 ### Calibration files

 These files are used to calibrate the 3d effect for the connected display.
 It always has to be set for this plugin to work properly.
 It only accepts txt files.
-For this plugin to work properly you have the calibration file corresponding to your 3d Global display.
+For this plugin to work properly you have to use the calibration file corresponding to your 3d Global display.

 You can find calibration files in the "Multiview Display Calibrations" folder of this repository.